Step by step Analytic models creation and usage

 Measure

 The measure is a value from our dataset that will be used for aggregations while analyzing the analytic model.
 Typically, using Sum, Avg, Count, and other aggregations.
-The measure has to be of numeric values in Kyubit Analytic Model.
+The measure has to be of numeric values in the Kyubit Analytic Model.

 Dimension